 In April 2003, I was a student chaplain for a few weeks at two hospitals in Glasgow.
 I was focused on the cancer wards of the Western and Gartnavel hospitals, where I was learning under the watchful eye of Reverend Stuart MacDonald, (then) the minister of Knightswood Baptist Church.
-I was on placement from the Scottish Baptist College and then there to grow in understanding, to gain new experience, and to grow my pastoral care skills in a very demanding and difficult environment.
+I was on placement from the Scottish Baptist College and I was there to grow in understanding, to gain new experience, and to grow my pastoral care skills in a very demanding and difficult environment.
 I will always be grateful to Stuart MacDonald for allowing me to be alongside him for that placement time, and for trusting me to get on with being a student chaplain without the need to be always on my shoulder.

 When the placement had ended, I would be required to evaluate my pastoral care skills as shown (or otherwise!) from the placement, and try to integrate biblical narrative, theological principles and the practice of pastoral care.
 In the environment of the cancer wards of two busy hospitals, I was also to understand more about the need for human beings to be able to live and die with dignity.

 As a student chaplain on that placement, I usually went around one or more of the oncology wards in the mornings and there spent time with the cancer patients, talking with them as much or as little as they wanted to.
 As I approached one bed, I could see that the man, probably in his forties, had major scarring on his forehead.
 I introduced myself and he told me his name was John.
 (Not his real name)